-Before buying any miner, you must evaluate it based on your potential scale of investment and the status of your mining farm.
-You must consider the size of miners, power consumption, noise, ease of operation, and more.
-As each situation is different, you should choose wisely to ensure your specific needs are met.
+Before buying any miner, you are suggested to evaluate your purchase based on your potential scale of investment and the status of your mining farm.
+You should also consider the size of the miners, power consumption, noise, ease of operation, and more.
+As each situation is different, you should gather sufficient relevant information before making purchase decisions to ensure your specific needs will be met.

 - Easy to move and simple to maintain.

 - Fixed algorithm with a single minable coin (only support coins that are under the same algorithm).

 - Flexibility in mining different currencies based on profits.